HallowSiddharth/VoiceCraftAI/README.md

 This marks the end of our pipeline.

-Output: 20+ voice cloned and lip-synced videos in various regional languages.
+Output: 20+ voice-cloned and lip-synced videos in various regional languages.